anshulsoni2010/CSS-Generators/Anshul's code/documentation/documentation content.md

 ## Customization

-CSS Generator provides customization options for each generator, allowing you to tailor the generated CSS styles according to your preferences.
-Refer to the documentation of each generator to learn about the available customization parameters and how to modify them.
+CSS Generator provides extensive customization options, allowing you to tailor the generated CSS styles to your specific requirements.
+With a wide range of customization parameters, you can create unique and visually appealing designs for your web projects.
 ## Contributing

 We appreciate contributions from the open-source community to enhance CSS Generator.
 If you're interested